 It was all falling into place.
 You read great marriage books, you asked for advice, you made it through premarital counseling.
-Even the part when you try to convince the therapist or pastor that you hardly ever fight, and you are sure there is enough chemistry to keep sex from becoming a chore.
+You even tried to convince the therapist or pastor that you hardly ever fight, and you were absolutely sure there was enough chemistry to keep sex from becoming a chore, ever.
+At your wedding, you committed to letting God lead the two of you in your marriage, and the two of you sincerely meant it.
+What could go wrong with God in control, right?

-But there is something that feels off.
-You never imagined this could happen, but you feel a coldness creeping into your relationship.
+But now there is something that feels off.
+You never imagined this could happen.
+But you feel a coldness creeping into your relationship.
 You remember that day at your bridal shower when everyone wrote marriage tips for you.
-You read them aloud that beautiful day, but you never thought you would actually need the help.
+On that beautiful day, you read them aloud, but you never thought you would actually need the help.
 Well, now you do.
+You knew hypothetically that you’d have struggles, but you didn’t imagine what it would be like to be in the struggles.
 As you flip through the cards in the bottom of a box in your closet, one, in particular, stand out:

 A good marriage is made of two good forgivers.